blackletum/terrorstrike/README.md

  - [ ] ask billy if I can start contributing to the mod proper instead of just messing around on my fork
  - [ ] figure out how pull requests work then send one over
  - [x] make more terror-strike purists mad by making more UI and balance changes (even if they're for the better)

+### Things I need to figure out:

+- [ ] Why is Medium.OTF (a CS:GO font) in the resource folder, and when is it used?
+- [ ] How to code in C++ since practically all of the game's code is written in it, so for me to make any major modification I'd need to learn Source SDK and C++.
+- [ ] Figure out if Medium.OTF is even used by the game at all, since it doesn't seem like OpenType (OTF) is recognized by CS:S since it's fonts use TrueType (TTF)

 ### Credits